 You need to assess the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in North Newbald and other locations in the country and poses no real issues for owners other than when they sell they have to account for both freehold and leasehold interests when dealing with lenders.
 You can also enquire as to the situation with the conveyancing practitioner who conducted the purchase.

-I'm buying my first flat in North Newbald benefiting from help to buy.
-The builders would not reduce the amount so I negotiated 6k of extras instead.
-The property agent advised me not inform my conveyancer about this side-deal as it could impact my mortgage with the bank.
+I'm purchasing my first flat in North Newbald benefiting from help to buy.
+The sellers would not move on the amount so I negotiated five thousand pounds worth of extras instead.
+The sale representative advised me not inform my solicitor about this deal as it may jeopardize my loan with the bank.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.